 2 July 2018

-- Gregory Crookes, Liesbeth Buiter, Michiel Sunderman, Angela McEwan, Floris Van de Bult, Juliette JM Luycks, Pieter P.J.L.
+- Gregory Crookes, Liesbeth L. Buiter, Michiel Sunderman, Angela McEwan, Floris Van de Bult, Juliette JM Luycks, Pieter P.J.L.
 Leefers, Serkan S. Özel, Rona R. Nisar, Rick Verhagen, Sara Schermerhorn, Jaap J.A.
 Tempelman, Evert van der Kaa, Frans F.B.
 Muller, Celine C Vermeulen, Daan D. Smole

 - Amsterdam, Brussels, Madrid, London, Beijing, Singapore, Shanghai, Hong Kong